Sarah Finnegan

-Sarah Finnegan (born November 14, 1996) is a retired American artistic gymnast and was an alternate for the 2012 Summer Olympics Gymnastics team.
+Sarah Cruz Finnegan (born November 14, 1996) is an American artistic gymnast and was an alternate for the 2012 Summer Olympics Gymnastics team.
 She competed for the Louisiana State Lady Tigers at the collegiate level, and was the 2017 and 2019 NCAA champion on uneven bars.
 She is the older sister of Aleah Finnegan.

 Personal life

-Finnegan was born on November 14, 1996 to Don and Linabelle Finnegan.
+Finnegan was born on November 14, 1996, to Don and Linabelle Finnegan.
 She has three sisters, Hannah, Jennah, and Aleah, who are all also gymnasts.
 Finnegan was home schooled in order to train as an elite gymnast.
 Finnegan began gymnastics in 1999.
 Her father died in August 2019.

 In 2008, she and her family moved from St. Louis to Kansas City, Missouri so that she could train at GAGE.
-She said, "When I was at my old gym, I went to Regionals in 2008 and I saw GAGE there and I was like, ‘Wow they’re really good - I want to be like that,’ so I talked with my parents and I’ve been there ever since."
+She said, "When I was at my old gym, I went to Regionals in 2008 and I saw GAGE there and I was like, 'Wow they're really good - I want to be like that,' so I talked with my parents and I've been there ever since."
 When asked how her gymnastics has changed she said, "It has improved a lot.
-I’ve gotten a lot stronger and my skills have improved.
+I've gotten a lot stronger and my skills have improved.
 They focus on a bunch of technique and the little details have really helped me a lot.
 I really like trying new stuff.
 Especially tumbling passes and on beam.
 Just go up there and flip and twist and see what you come up with."